peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static String DecodeToString(ICharacterEncoding enc, InputStream input)

-<p>Decodes data read from a data stream into a text string in the given
+<p>Decodes data read from a data stream into a text string in the specified
  character encoding. </p><p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: <code>